 In 2010, American College of Medical Scribe Specialists governing body voted and agreed upon the following requirements to ensure the candidate, or academic program, adequately understands the role of Certified Medical Scribe Specialist.
 (CMSS) The CMSS can function in a highly demanding environment and ensures those individuals who receive certification are competent in their respective field, compliant with all mandates and policies.
-Interested in becoming a medical scribe, inquire with CAAHEP.org/MSSRB
+Programs may accredit the Medical Scribe Specialist programmatic pathway through CAAHEP.org/MSSRB.

 1. Pre-clinical training includes